Using Standard Data Structures to Unify Business Records

 Look at the bottom of your reports, if you dig deep enough, you’ll probably find a category you call “Other”.
 If you are not diligent, it could be one of your fastest growing segments.
 My favorite is Other/Other.
 We had one client who didn’t have “other” but did have a category labeled “DK.”
 We asked him what that stood for, he said "Don't know."
 So look to leverage a standardized category structure wherever possible and practical.

 Following along our alliteration with Cs, you also need country and some form of geography.
-Where is this thing?
+Where is this company?
 Geography has hierarchy too—state, county, metro area, province, city, postal code.
 Media market, sales market, measurement market—there are many different configurations of geography depending on your use case.
 But agreeing on a common definition of market will clear up lots of confusion between sales, brand, finance and operations when you simply ask—How am I doing in New York or Major Metros or EMEA?

 A code enables you to know a thing is unique.
 A company lets you know who owns it.
 A category lets you know what kind of thing it is.
 A country lets you know where it is.
 So if you can consistently know where something is, what kind of thing it is, who owns it and that it is truly unique and leverage those definitions with your business stakeholders, you can manage and scale your relationships across your enterprise.